Guides

 Bottom line

 Professional construction time-lapse is a solved problem.
 It's also an expensive one.
-If your project budget doesn't include $6,000+ for a camera vendor, a $200 Reolink on a cheap T-Mobile plan gets you to the same finish line.
+If your project budget doesn't include $6,000+ for a camera vendor, a $200 Reolink on a $6/month Reolink SIM plan gets you to the same finish line.

-Ours ran for 12 months on a fence in the Pacific Northwest — survived a full year of rain, freezing temps, and construction chaos, stayed charged on solar despite the PNW's legendary lack of sunshine — and produced a clean 4K time-lapse that the client loved.
-Total spend: $410.
+Ours ran for 12 months on a fence in the Pacific Northwest - survived a full year of rain, freezing temps, and construction chaos, stayed charged on solar despite the PNW's legendary lack of sunshine - and produced a clean 4K time-lapse that the client loved.
+Total spend: about $300.

 Sometimes the boring, practical answer is the right one.